infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 </Prop>
 <Prop name="columns.renderRowDetailIcon" type="boolean|(cellContext) => ReactNode">

 > Renders the row detail expand/collapse icon in the column cell.
 Only used when [master-detail](/docs/learn/master-detail/overview) is enabled.

-If this function is a prop, it can be rendered to customize the icon rendered for expanding/collapsing the row detail.
+If this function is a prop, it can be used to customize the icon rendered for expanding/collapsing the row detail.

 See related <PropLink name="rowDetailRenderer" /> for configuring master-detail.